 - Turning off the Windows Defender auto-scan feature will surely get rid of the issue.

-A lot of users have taken to the dedicated forums lately concerned about the fact that Antimalware Service Executable is eating a lot of their device’s resources.
+Many users have taken to the dedicated forums lately, concerned that Antimalware Service Executable is registering high CPU usage on their devices.

-This is how a user described the impact on his device:
+This is how a user described the impact of the process:

 I noticed my PC running Antimalware Service Executable as a background process.
 All day, my CPU has gone from idling at about 3%, to then suddenly spiking up to 100% usage.
 This happens every 30 sec. for a duration of about 5 sec.